The Big Letdown

 About Mischa Marcks

-I remember the day I got my first bass like it was yesterday.
-I got it handed down from the original bass player of the Scorpions.
-His first bass, a 1972 Fender Telecaster.
+I remember the day I got my first BASS like it was yesterday.
+I got it handed down from the original BASS player of the Scorpions.
+His first BASS, a 1972 Fender Telecaster.
 Not that I had any appreciation for that, back then.
 I just wanted to start practicing.
-Anyhow, he gave me the bass and I got really excited and told him: “I already know how to play a song: Brainstew by Green Day."
+Anyhow, he gave me the BAS and I got really excited and told him: “I already know how to play a song: Brainstew by Green Day."
 All I really knew was how to play it on guitar.
-So I replicated that on the bass.
-Playing power chords on the bass with a big proud smile in my face.
+So I replicated that on the BAS.
+Playing power chords on the BAS with a big proud smile in my face.
 Only to be crushed, right at that moment.

 Form Follows Function